akka/akka-grpc/docs/src/main/paradox/binary-compatibility.md

 generating Scala code) and [grpc-java](https://github.com/grpc/grpc-java/).
-When updates to those libraries introduce incompatibilities it will be decided on a case-by-case basis, based on the expected impact of the change, whether those should impact Akka gRPC's versioning.
+When updates to those libraries introduce incompatibilities it will be decided on a case-by-case basis, based on the expected impact of the change, whether the update requires a new major Akka gRPC version.